 Please note that we no longer offer refunds or date changes once you have registered for a class.
 All class fees are donations to the non-profit organization and tax deductible.

 Participants should bring a folding chair, a notebook and pen, and a sack lunch.
-After the session, there will be an opportunity to meet the goats available for adoption.
+After the session, there will be an opportunity to meet the resident goats.
 Spaces will be reserved only after payment is received.
-Payment can be sent via our “Donate” button (please indicate in the notes section that it is for the class, and the date you want to attend) or mailed directly to New Moon Farm, 19111 Burn Rd, Arlington,WA 98223.